 5. Try Resetting Your Ring Doorbell

-If everything above has failed, you may need to reset the Ring doorbell itself.
+If everything above has failed, you may need to factory reset the Ring doorbell itself.
 Resetting devices can sometimes resolve connection issues.

 To perform a hard reset on your Ring doorbell, follow these steps:

 - Press and hold the orange button on the back of the device for 20 seconds.
 On some models, the reset button will be under the front faceplate of the device.

 - After releasing the button, a light on the front of the device will flash several times.